CodeTanim/words-per-minute/README.md

 # Words-Per-Minute
-A terminal app written in python utilizing the curses module that tests the user's ability to type.
+A terminal app written in python utilizing the curses module that trains users to type faster.

 ## How to Run?